CIS1900/2022-fall/10/exercises.md

 Consider the two `edit` functions you wrote last class (the one we did together is [here](../09/exercise.cpp)).
 Unify these functions into one using a function template.

-If you have some extra time, look at the [concepts library](https://en.cppreference.com/w/cpp/concepts) and think about which concepts may be useful as type constraints for your template argument.
+Then, look at the [concepts library](https://en.cppreference.com/w/cpp/concepts) and think about which concepts may be useful as type constraints for your template argument.
 Are these concepts sufficient to capture everything you need out of the template argument?
+Add type constraints to the `edit` function template you wrote.

 ## Exercise 2: Writing our own `unique_ptr`